website_1080x680_mobile

 Kreisman Housing Law & Policy Symposium

 Two major crises of our time—climate change and a lack of affordable housing—seriously challenge our ability to create cities that are both livable and equitable.
-The goal of this year’s Kreisman Initiative on Housing Law and Policy Symposium on Housing and Climate Change is to better understand the connections between them: what are the overlapping causes, effects, and policy responses that are essential to addressing these existential dilemmas?
+The goal of this year’s Kreisman Initiative for Housing Law and Policy Symposium on Housing and Climate Change is to better understand the connections between them: what are the overlapping causes, effects, and policy responses that are essential to addressing these existential dilemmas?
 What are we missing by not drawing distinct linkages as we try to address both emergencies?
-View the schedule

-Several points frame the discussion:
+Several points framed the “Housing & Climate Change” discussion:

 • Historical events and practices contributed to where we are today.
 Housing in low-income neighborhoods and communities of color are disproportionately affected by climate change.
 In particular, the practice of redlining pushed many communities of color into low-lying areas with substandard infrastructure, which now makes them especially susceptible to climate related disasters: floods, storms, droughts, and heat waves.